Medical Treatments

 A doctor may order the following tests to diagnose TOF and assess its severity:

-• Physical Examination: Detection of heart murmur and cyanosis.
+Physical Examination: Detection of a heart murmur and cyanosis.

-• Cardiac Catheterization: Provides detailed images and measures pressures inside the heart.
+Cardiac catheterisation provides detailed images and measures pressures within the heart.

 Do’s & Don’ts